Skip to content

 This post will cover the basic anatomy of the hand, some professional lingo, and a look at history taking and clinical examination.

-First, let’s take a look at the basic anatomy of the bones of the hand.
+First, let’s look at the basic anatomy of the bones of the hand.

 The bones of the hand